Table of Contents

 Of course, if your project is just getting started, then the bug database will contain very few bugs, and there's not much you can do about that.
 But if the status page emphasizes the project's youth, and if people looking at the bug database can see that most filings have taken place recently, they can extrapolate from that the project still has a healthy rate of filings, and they will not be unduly alarmed by the low absolute number of bugs recorded.

-In the early stages of a project, there's no need to have separate user and developer forums.
+In the early stages of a project, there's usually no need to have separate user and developer forums.
 It's much better to have everyone involved with the software talking together, in one "room."
 Among early adopters, the distinction between developer and user is often fuzzy; to the extent that the distinction can be made, the ratio of developers to users is usually much higher in the early days of the project than later on.
 While you can't assume that every early adopter is a programmer who wants to hack on the software, you can assume that they are at least interested in following development discussions and in getting a sense of the project's direction.

 If someone is considering contributing to the project, she'll look for developer guidelines.
 Developer guidelines are not so much technical as social: they explain how the developers interact with each other and with the users, and ultimately how things get done.